-When To & How To Give It?
+When and How To Give Mouth-to-Mouth CPR?

 Peter Safar and James Elam are the inventors of mouth-to-mouth resuscitation procedure.
 Mouth-to-mouth resuscitation is also known as breath of life!

 Mouth-to-mouth resuscitation is the initial first aid/CPR procedure, which you use on individuals who stop breathing.
 Through this particular technique, the rescuer breaths in the place of the incapacitated individual via air exhalation that into the lungs in a forcible manner.

 Mouth-to-mouth resuscitation is amongst the most vital skills, through which you can save a life.
 But you can successfully administer this procedure and get favorable results, if know the steps and follow them perfectly.
 Before performing mouth-to-mouth resuscitation, you need keep with you a piece of cloth and watch.

 - First you need to tap the shoulder of the concerning victim in order to determine whether he/she is conscious or not.
 Ask loudly to confirm.
 If you don’t get any response, ask again and tap on the shoulder – continue for few times.
 If at all, the person fails to respond, start giving mouth-to-mouth breathing.

 - First tilt the head of the person back with the help of your hands.
 Place your hand on the forehead and with the other hand’s two fingers lift the victim’s chin.